 For fitness buffs

 There are two types of cross-country skiing: classic (traditional Nordic) and skate.
 Classic is more common and easier to learn, but skate is gaining momentum—and for good reason.
-It’s faster than classic Nordic skiing, and once you get the technique down, an unbelievable cardio workout.
+It’s faster than classic Nordic skiing, and once you get the hang of it, an unbelievable cardio workout.
 The New York Times described it as graceful and “even a bit sexy, something its buttoned-up older brother has never been accused of.”

-Skate skiing involves shorter skis, longer poles and, as its name suggests, a skating, “V-stride” motion across a groomed, corduroy snow track.
-Learn more through the Cross-Country Ski Areas Association.
+Skate skiing involves shorter skis, longer poles and, as its name suggests, a skating, “V-stride” motion.

 For endurance athletes